Building private 5G networks indoors with outdoor solutions

 The Inseego Wavemaker FG2000 series 5G indoor routers support multiple 5G bands, including the Citizens Broadband Radio Service (CBRS) as well as Wi-Fi 6, Ethernet, and secure connections for up to 128 Wi-Fi devices.
 And the Inseego Wavemaker FX2000 series 5G indoor routers provide a cost-effective and flexible alternative to FG2000 series routers for businesses that need secure connections for up to 30 devices.

 Inseego also supports outdoor-based solutions with the Inseego Wavemaker FW2000 series 5G outdoor CPE and the Inseego Wavemaker FW2010 series 5G outdoor CPE.
-The FW2000 series combines multiple high-gain directional antennas with routing and gateway capabilities in a secure and robust device that can sustain 5G speeds 24x7, while the FW2010 series provides multiple high-power mmWave antennas, extending the reach of 5G mmWave to support new uses cases and experiences.
+The FW2000 series combines multiple high-gain directional antennas with routing and gateway capabilities in a secure and robust device that can sustain 5G speeds 24x7.
+On the other hand, the FW2010 series provides multiple high-power mmWave antennas, extending the reach of 5G mmWave to support new uses cases and experiences.

 For more insight into considerations for extending or setting up coverage indoors with indoor-based and outdoor-based solutions, read our recent white paper.